steigies/datavis/README.md

-# datavis
-Jupyter notebooks for the end of the rainbow
+# Jupyter notebooks for the end of the rainbow